Robin Ventura: Amateur career

-Born to parents John and Darlene Ventura on July 14, 1967 in Santa Maria, California, Ventura is of Italian and Portuguese descent.
-After attending Righetti High School in Orcutt, California, Ventura was a 3-time All-American at Oklahoma State University.
+Born to parents John and Darlene Ventura on July 14, 1967, in Santa Maria, California, Ventura is of Italian and Portuguese descent.
+After attending Righetti High School in Orcutt, California, Ventura was a 3-time All-American at Oklahoma State University, where he played college baseball for the Oklahoma State Cowboys.

-He led the nation in runs (107), RBI (96) and total bases (204) in 69 games as a freshman in 1986.
+With the Cowboys, Ventura led the nation in runs (107), runs batted in (RBIs; 96) and total bases (204) in 69 games as a freshman in 1986.
 In 1987, he had an NCAA-record 58-game hitting streak, breaking the previous record of 47; he also led Division I in RBIs two years in a row.
 His hitting streak remains the Division I record, though his mark was surpassed in 2003 by Damian Costantino of Division III Salve Regina University, who had a 60-game streak.

 Ventura helped OSU reach the finals of the 1987 College World Series, although they lost the championship game to a Stanford University team that included future teammate Jack McDowell.
 Ventura collected four hits – including a pair of doubles – in the final game and batted .364 for the series.
 That summer, he played for the Hyannis Mets in the Cape Cod Baseball League (CCBL), hitting .370 and led the league in runs batted in with 37.
 On January 19, 2002, Ventura was inducted into the CCBL Hall of Fame as a member of the class of 2001.
 In January 2020, Ventura returned to Oklahoma State to complete his degree and serves as a student assistant coach for the baseball team.

-In 1988 he earned a spot on the gold medal-winning Olympic baseball team, batting .409 during the tournament.
+In 1988, Ventura earned a spot on the gold medal-winning Olympic baseball team, batting .409 during the tournament.
 He won both the Golden Spikes Award and the Dick Howser Trophy for outstanding collegiate play, concluding his 3-year OSU career with a .428 batting average, a .792 slugging percentage, and 302 RBI.
 On July 4, 2006, Ventura was inducted into the College Baseball Hall of Fame as a member of its inaugural class.